contanpe/PSCI/Theory Roadmap and Abstract.md

 1. **1D and the pulse**

-The primordial carrier of energy, the "scalar wave", emerges as accumulated time-pulses along a linear axis, defined as such:
+The primordial carrier of energy, the "scalar wave", emerges as accumulated time-pulses along a linear axis, with this axis defined as such:

 ![imagen](https://github.com/user-attachments/assets/9f21358c-180b-4484-b795-a3cfd80f892a)